 As described in 11C.13.2 (Link specific mesh power modes) a mesh STA indicates its mesh power mode for each mesh peering and obtains the mesh power modes of its peer mesh STAs.

-A mesh STA shall not arbitrarily transmit frames to mesh STAs operating in a power save mode, but shall buffer frames and only transmit them at designated times.
+A mesh STA shall not arbitrarily transmit frames to mesh STAs operating in a light or deep sleep mode, but shall buffer frames and only transmit them at designated times.

-As described in 11C.13.5 (TIM transmissions in an MBSS) a mesh STA can indicate the presence of buffered traffic in TIM elements for all peer mesh STAs in power save mode.
-As described in 11C.13.6 (TIM types ), a mesh STA transmits its group addressed frames after its DTIM Beacon if any of its peer mesh STA is in power save mode.
+As described in 11C.13.5 (TIM transmissions in an MBSS) a mesh STA can indicate the presence of buffered traffic in TIM elements for all peer mesh STAs in light or deep sleep mode.
+As described in 11C.13.6 (TIM types ), a mesh STA transmits its group addressed frames after its DTIM Beacon if any of its peer mesh STA is in light or deep sleep mode.

-As described in 11C.13.10 (Peer service periods ) peer service periods are used for frame transmissions towards a mesh STA that operates in power save mode.
+As described in 11C.13.10 (Peer service periods ) peer service periods are used for frame transmissions towards a mesh STA that operates in light or deep sleep mode.
 Peer service periods are not used in frame exchanges towards active mode mesh STAs.

 A mesh STA may initiate a peer service period with a peer mesh STA that operates in deep or light sleep mode by transmitting a peer trigger frame during the Mesh Awake Window of the peer mesh STA.